 What to do with the unpaid taxes?

 Because property is sold free and clear of all liens included in the foreclosure, the local government has no remaining remedies against the real property to satisfy those taxes.
-The government also loses all collection remedies against the taxpayer’s personal property once a foreclosure action begins.
+The government also loses all Machinery Act collection remedies against the responsible taxpayer’s personal property once a foreclosure action begins.
 G.S.
 105-366(b).
-These two facts combine to eliminate all Machinery Act collection remedies for taxes included in a foreclosure sale even if that sale does not produce enough funds to satisfy those taxes.

 Remember we are now talking about only the taxes that were included in the original foreclosure action.
 The 2015 taxes, although included for purposes of distributing the post-foreclosure sale proceeds, were not part of the original foreclosure action.
 Taxes not included in the original foreclosure remain a lien on the property and remain fully collectible, as discussed above.

-The only collection remedy for unpaid taxes included a foreclosure is the set-off debt collection process aimed at taxpayers’ state income tax refunds.
+The only collection remedy for unpaid taxes included a foreclosure is the set-off debt collection process aimed at taxpayers’ state income tax refunds or lottery winnings.
 G.S.
 Ch.
 105A.
 However, the success of that remedy is far from guaranteed.

-If the taxpayer never receives a state income tax refund from North Carolina, the local governments are out of luck.
+If the taxpayer never receives a state income tax refund from North Carolina or never is lucky enough to win the lottery, the local governments are out of luck.
 The same is true if the taxpayer is not an individual.
 Although the set-off debt collection statute authorizes its use against corporations, as of 2015 the clearinghouse that processes the requests had not developed procedures for use against any taxpayers other than individual taxpayers.

 As a result, most local governments will want to “write off” unpaid taxes following a foreclosure.
 Technically, the only way to do this is through the insolvents list described in the Machinery Act’s settlement provision.
 G.S.
 105-373(a)(2) and (g).